fcojara506/fcojara506/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on hydrological forecasts
+- 🔭 I’m currently working on hydrological forecasts and remote sensing
-- 🌱 I’m currently learning Python, SQL, data visualisation
+- 🌱 I’m learning Python, SQL, data visualisation and GEE
 - 👯 I’m looking to collaborate on data science and related topics
 - 🤔 I’m looking for help with Google Engine Projects